Intelligent Automation vs. RPA: Difference Between the Two

 Here, modern cognitive functions were brought into use.
 These were based on machine learning, NLP, and AI tools.
 These tools helped in automating the software with ease.

 The evolution of RPA over the years has resulted in business growth for many companies.
-It also helped many businesses in improving performance and lowering the operational cost.
+It also helped many businesses improve performance and lower operational costs.

-There are still many companies present in the market that are using manual techniques of doing work, which is very repetitive.
+There are still many companies in the market that are using manual techniques for doing work, which is very repetitive.
 Such work can be automated using bots.

-Moreover, those processes which are complex and require human interference can also be slightly automated using such bots.
+Moreover, those processes that are complex and require human interference can also be slightly automated using such bots.

-As automation technology is evolving, the need for capturing value is also on the rise.
+As automation technology evolves, the need to capture value is also on the rise.
 To align with this rise and to gain customers, intelligent automation is now preferred by many organizations.

 Conclusion

-For now, we can say that there’s a massive potential for intelligent automation in improving efficiency for the business.
+For now, we can say that there’s a massive potential for intelligent automation to improve the efficiency of the business.

 Also Read: